Data frame manipulation with dplyr

 # ℹ 1,694 more rows

-The gapminder data frame is a so-called “tibble”, which is the tidyverse version of a data frame.
-The main difference is the nicer default printing behavior of tibbles: e.g. the data types of columns are shown, and only a limited number of rows will be printed (hence 1,694 more rows).
+The gapminder data frame is a so-called “tibble”, which is the tidyverse variant of a data frame.
+The main difference is the nicer default printing behavior of tibbles: e.g. the data types of columns are shown, and only a limited number of rows are printed.

-As for the dataset itself, note that each row contains some data for a single country in a specific year (across 5-year intervals between 1952 and 2007):
+As for the dataset itself, note that each row contains some data for a single country in a specific year (across 5-year intervals between 1952 and 2007), with the following columns:

-• lifeExp is the life expectancy in years
+• lifeExp (stored as an integer): the life expectancy in years

 To subset a data frame by keeping or removing certain columns, we can use the select() function.